 |4.
 Delivering the files||5′||PC skills|

 Planning the schedule for a manager is not rocket science, but it may take up to 1h 30 per day.
 OK, I might have exaggerated a bit, but that is 18,75 % of the working day.
-Then, just processing some documents, might take up to 50 minutes.
-Think this time is necessary to get the job done and think it’s going out of the business owner’s pocket, as a salary to the employee, hour by hour, day by day, month by month.
-It would make sense to do a little planning before hiring someone who might waste your time, therefore your money, correct?
+Then, just processing some documents might take up to 50 minutes.
+This time is necessary to get the job done and think it’s going out of the business owner’s pocket as a salary to the employee, hour by hour, day by day, month by month.
+It would make sense to do a little planning before hiring someone who might waste your time and money, correct?

-The table offers just an example for two activity families which are appropriate to an assistant manager.
+The table offers an example of two activity families appropriate to an assistant manager.
 Do your job, do not skip this part.
 Be sure the person who is doing this knows what they’re doing.
-Usually, this is the HR manager’s job, but ultimately the manager decides who is needed, having an overview inside the organization.
+Usually, this is the HR manager’s job, but ultimately the manager decides who is needed, having an overview of the organization.

 If you think within the frames of the employee’s mind, you will know to offer their reasons, not yours.
 You don’t need people who search for money.
 You need motivated people that will get the job done.
-It is preferable to hire appropriate people for the job than motivating them once hired.
+Hiring appropriate people for the job is preferable to motivating them once hired.
 Preselection beats training.
-It is more likely to get people who like what they do to do their job, who have enough inner motivation.
+It is more likely to get people who like what they do to do their job and have enough inner motivation.